johnbartholomew/2048-cpp/Readme.md

 in comment blocks in the files.
 Font Stash is written by Mikko Mononen, and is available at: https://github.com/memononen/fontstash

+I did not create tinythread.h or tinythread.cpp.
+Licensing details are included in comment blocks in those files.
+TinyThread is by Marcus Geelnard (plus various contributors), and is available at: http://tinythreadpp.bitsnbites.eu/

 I *did* write the code in tiles2048.cpp.
 I am releasing it under the MIT licence:

 Copyright © 2014 John Bartholomew